-Currently (2021) I am 1) the Coordinator of multiple consortium research projects funded by NWO, ZonMW, Health Holland at Erasmus MC at the Department of Rehabilitation Medicine, lab of prof. G.M.
+Currently (2022) I am 1) Assistant Professor at Erasmus MC at the Department of Rehabilitation Medicine, lab of prof. G.M.
 Ribbers; and 2) Postdoctoral Researcher at University of Twente, Biomedical Signals & Systems department, lab of prof. P.H.
 Veltink.

 The consortium projects that I coordinate (e.g., ArmCoach4Stroke, ATTRACTIF) are focused on developing sensor-based technology for enabling home-based arm rehabilitation after stroke with remote supervision by therapists.